Fees and Financial Regulations

 Voluntary Library Gift

 Each semester the student’s account is assessed a voluntary gift to support the University libraries.
-The contribution is voluntary and the student is provided an opportunity to decline the library gift for the current semester when making payments using the online eBill solution.
+The contribution is voluntary and the student is provided an opportunity to decline the library gift for the current semester using the online eBill solution.
+If students do not decline the library gift prior to the last day of finals and/or within two weeks of the gift being assessed, whichever is later, the library gift can no longer be removed.

 Housing and Dining